Hi and welcome to the Junior Car Designer’s Easy Car Drawing Guide!!!

-Draw circles, ellipses and lines.
+Draw circles, ellipses, and lines.

-What I like to do is to set a timer at about 3 minutes and sometimes 5 minutes and practice drawing each element until the time runs out and then move to the next.
+What I like to do is to set a timer for about 3 minutes and sometimes 5 minutes and practice drawing each element until the time runs out and then move to the next.

 All of these you should do at medium speed.
 If your stroke is too fast it’s harder to control and if it’s too slow it looks shaky.
 Draw without moving your wrist nor touching the table with your arm.
 Make the strokes with your shoulder, unless you’re making very short and small strokes.
 It sounds counterintuitive and it takes some time to get used to it but it’s the correct way.

 So that’s 5 minutes each for a total of just 15 minutes, ideally, daily.
 That´s not a lot of time for the technique that will help you the most.
 Good line quality is very important.

 Drawing circles and ellipses will help you draw better wheels.

 Draw each circle and ellipse about ten times without stopping and then do another.

 When it comes to drawing lines I place two dots about seven or eight inches from each other and then try to hit them both with a line.
 You can start with five inches if you want.
 To improve your precision draw on top of those lines a few times.